cgfennelly/nc-news-backend/README.md

 The PSQL database is accessed via node-postgres.

 This is an API with the purpose of accessing application data programatically.
+This project holds data for a news site, including: articles, comments and users.
+There are Test, Development, and Production instances of this data.

 This project builds a back-end service and demonstrates:
 - Use of MVC architecture
 - Integration of a PSQL database
 - Test driven development and effective error handling
 - Building a RESTful API
 - Use of a node.js web server app

 This has been written using:
 - node.js